serenity-is/docs/api/js/corelib/classes/RemoteView.md

 `GroupItemMetadataProvider`

-The metadata provider to set
+The metadata provider to set.

 #### Returns